- What is a territory split/change

 - Re-optimize – Also known as a re-alignment.
 A scenario might be "we want to go from two reps to three reps.
 What is our optimal alignment ensuring we maximize sales potential and balance workload"?

-1. Spitting a sales territory
+1. Splitting a sales territory

 Splitting two territories above into three territories below.